ethersphere/ethswarm-nextjs/content/home.md

   - title: Etherna
     content: >-
-      Etherna is a transparent video platform FOR EVERYONE where freedom of speech is incentivized, not convicted.
+      Etherna is a transparent video platform FOR EVERYONE where freedom of speech is incentivised, not convicted.
     exchanges: false
     bzzPrice: false
     bzzPot: false